Wetzel Whitaker

 Wetzel Orson "Judge" Whitaker (September 30, 1908 – November 1, 1985) was a filmmaker and animator.
-He is most known for his early work as a Disney animator, particularly the animation of the stepsisters from Cinderella (1950 film), and his work as a director for BYU Motion Picture Studios.
+He is most known for his early work as a Disney animator, particularly the animation of the stepsisters from Cinderella, and his work as a director for BYU Motion Picture Studios.
 Most of the films he was involved in, such as The Windows of Heaven, Johnny Lingo and Pioneers in Petticoats, were made in cooperation with his brother Scott Whitaker.
 The two of them ran the BYU Motion Picture Studio during this time, receiving commission from the Church of Jesus Christ of Latter-day Saints to make films.

 Biography

 Wetzel "Judge" Whitaker was born in Heber City, Utah and grew up primarily in Utah and Colorado.
 His nickname came from his brother calling him "Judge", comparing him to the local justice of the peace.

 He attended the Art Institute of Chicago and in 1929 became the Art Director for the St. Louis Times.
 In 1930, Judge married Doris Youkstetter and a few years later had his first child during the Great Depression.
 In 1932, Judge moved his family to California where he worked for the Charles Mintz Studios and then Disney Studios.
 In 1953, Judge Whitaker left his job at Disney and went on to direct the BYU Motion Picture Studio.
-In 1971, he was given an honorary doctorate by BYU, a few months after receiving his honorary doctorate from BYU, Judge Whitaker's wife, Doris, died and in 1973 Judge remarried his childhood friend, Louise Eccles.
+In 1971, he was given an honorary doctorate by BYU.
+A few months after receiving his honorary doctorate from BYU, Judge Whitaker's wife, Doris, died and in 1973 Judge remarried his childhood friend, Louise Eccles.
 He retired from his work at the motion picture studio in 1974.